CanArslanDev/flutter_blend_mask/example/README.md

 # BlendMask Example

-This example demonstrates how to use the `blend_mask` package in a Flutter application.
+This example demonstrates how to use the `flutter_blend_mask` package in a Flutter application.

 ## Getting Started